FAQ

 What about latency?

-The scaffold retrieval happens before your agent generates a single token.
+The ability retrieval happens before your agent generates a single token.
 The pipeline runs in under one second.
 No LLM is called during retrieval.
 Zero inference cost.
-The scaffold adds approximately 500 tokens (single mode) or 900 tokens (multi mode) to your agent's context.
+The injection adds approximately 400-600 tokens (single modes) or 700-900 tokens (multi modes) to your agent's context.

-What if my agent doesn't need all six reasoning dimensions?
+What if my agent doesn't need all product layers?

 Can I use multiple abilities at once on the Ki plan?

-No. Ki returns one ability per query: the highest-scoring cognitive scaffold for your task.
+No. Ki returns one ability per query: the highest-scoring cognitive ability for your task.
 If your task spans multiple reasoning dimensions, the strongest match wins.

 Workaround on Ki: Make multiple API calls with dimension-specific sub-queries and stack the injections manually.
 This works but loses the synergy composition, so the abilities may not be optimally combined.